 What is the best juice for acne?

 A green blend of cucumber, celery, spinach, lemon, and ginger is the most reliable everyday acne juice.
-It hydrates skin to reduce sebum overproduction, delivers anti-inflammatory compounds through ginger and apigenin from celery, and provides zinc and vitamin A from spinach for skin cell turnover.
+It supports hydration and provides vegetables, ginger, spinach, and lemon in a low-sugar format.
 Drink 200 to 250ml daily before breakfast.

 What is the best juice for hormonal acne?